Shakil Ahad Topu

-Shakil Ahad Topu (শাকিল আহাদ তপু; born 6 April 2006) is a Bangladeshi professional footballer who plays as a defender for Bangladesh Premier League club Dhaka Mohammedan and the Bangladesh national team.
+Shakil Ahad Topu (শাকিল আহাদ তপু; born 6 April 2006) is a Bangladeshi professional footballer who plays as a defender for Bangladesh Football League club Mohammedan and the Bangladesh national team.

 International career

 Topu was part of the Bangladesh U20 team that won the 2024 SAFF U-20 Championship and also represented them at the 2025 AFC U-20 Asian Cup qualifiers.

 On 13 November 2024, he made his debut for the Bangladesh national team in a friendly match against Maldives.